gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 5. Add a [sidecar][grafana-sidecar] to grafana that will pickup dashboards and provision them.
 Each dashboard gets its own configmap.

+    - Most dashboards provisioned by Grafana are the same for each shoot cluster.
+      To avoid unnecessary duplication of configmaps, the dashboards could be added once in a single namespace (perhaps the `garden` namespace or another one if this is not suitable).
+These "common" dashboards can then be discovered by each Grafana and provisioned.

+    - In some cases, dashboards are more "specific" because they are related to a certain Kubernetes version.

+    - Contract between dashboards in configmaps and the Grafana sidecar.

+      - Each common dashboard will be deployed in the `garden` namespace (creating a `monitoring` namespace could also be an option) as a configmap.
+The configmap will be labeled with `gardener.cloud/role=dashboard`.

+      - Each specific dashboard will be deployed in the shoot namespace.
+The configmap will also be labeled with `gardener.cloud/role=dashboard`.

+      - The grafana [sidecar][grafana-sidecar] must be [configured][sidecar-configuration] with:

+      ```yaml
+        env:
+        - name: METHOD
+          value: WATCH
+        - name: LABEL
+          value: gardener.cloud/role
+        - name: LABEL_VALUE
+          value: dashboard
+        - name: FOLDER
+          value: /tmp/dashboards
+        - name: NAMESPACE
+          value: garden,<shoot namespace>
+      ```

     - Some of the dashboards were initially inspired by [kubernetes-mixins].
       Gardener should reuse dashboards and alerting configs whenever possible.
 It is not clear yet how to integrate this into Gardener.

 6. Migrating to the new monitoring stack:
     1. Deploy the [prometheus-operator] and its custom resources.